Inorganic Chemistry: A Comprehensive Guide

 - Characterization of inorganic compounds

-- Reactivity of inorganic compounds
+- Studies of the reactivity of inorganic compounds

-- Applications of inorganic compounds
+- Exploration of the applications of inorganic compounds

 Data Analysis